-These guidelines, on the recommendation of the MHSAA SMAC, were approved by the MHSAA Executive Board, and they will be enforced beginning the 2014 – 2015 school year.
+These guidelines, on the recommendation of the MHSAA SMAC, were approved by the MHSAA Executive Board.

 The 14-Day Heat Acclimatization Period

 The heat-acclimatization period is defined as the initial 14 consecutive days of preseason practice for all student athletes.
 The goal of the acclimatization period is to increase exercise heat tolerance and enhance the ability to exercise safely and effectively in warm and hot conditions.
 This period should begin on the first day of practice or conditioning, prior to the start of the regular season.
 Any practices or conditioning conducted before this time should not be considered a part of the heat-acclimatization period.